 Determination of ACTH Dependence/Independence

-The CRH stimulation test may be accompanied by bilateral inferior petrosal sinus sampling (BIPSS) to confirm the presence of pituitary lesion causing Cushing syndrome.
-During this invasive procedure, the inferior petrosal sinuses into which the pituitary venous blood drains is catheterized by a radiologist.
+The CRH stimulation test may be accompanied by bilateral inferior petrosal sinus sampling (BIPSS) to confirm the presence of a pituitary lesion, causing Cushing syndrome.
+During this invasive procedure, the inferior petrosal sinuses into which the pituitary venous blood drains are catheterized by a radiologist.
 ACTH is measured at baseline and following stimulation with 100 micrograms of CRH from both IPS and peripheral veins.
-Measurement of prolactin is also performed to confirm catheter is in the correct position.
-A ratio of IPS to peripheral ACTH of 2:1 before CRH stimulation and 3:1 after stimulation indicates the pituitary cause of ACTH production consistent with Cushing's Disease has also been used to assist in lateralization of the pituitary lesion.
+Measurement of prolactin is also performed to confirm the catheter is in the correct position.
+A ratio of IPS to peripheral ACTH of 2:1 before CRH stimulation and 3:1 after stimulation indicates the pituitary cause of ACTH production consistent with Cushing Disease.
+This modality has also been used to assist in the lateralization of the pituitary lesion.

 Secondary hyperthyroidism presents with increased or unsuppressed TSH levels and elevated thyroid hormone (free and total T4 and T3) levels.
-This picture is also seen in the presence of laboratory interference and thyroid hormone resistance both of which are more commonly occurring than TSH producing pituitary tumors.
-Since glycoprotein hormones have alpha and beta subunits, tumors can produce an excess of alpha subunit in TSHoma.
+This picture is also seen in the presence of laboratory interference and thyroid hormone resistance, both of which are more commonly encountered than TSH producing pituitary tumors.
+Since glycoprotein hormones have alpha and beta subunits, tumors can produce an excess of alpha subunits in TSHoma.

-Thyroid releasing hormone (TRH) if available, stimulation test can be used to verify if the TSH is of pituitary origin.
-Following administration of TRH, TSH is measured.
+Thyroid releasing hormone (TRH), if available, can be used in a stimulation test to verify if the TSH is of pituitary origin.
+Following the administration of TRH, TSH is measured.
 Patients with a TSH producing tumor have an impaired response.